theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-1/index.md

   footer: "Share your reflections using <strong>#TheGnosticKey</strong> and tag <strong>@thegnostickey</strong>.
 Your words might become the flame that awakens another."

 glossary:
-  subtitle: "A rebel’s lexicon for decoding Christ, the spark, and the hidden teachings."
+  subtitle: "Decode the hidden language of rebellion, remembrance, and revelation."
   terms:
     - term: "Gnosis"
       def: "Direct inner knowing of the divine — not belief or doctrine.
 The spark remembering the Source."